Ms Dale Sutherland

 Just prior to moving to AIGI, Dale was part of the small AIATSIS team responsible for delivering the Referendum Council’s constitutional reform consultation and engagement process.
 This comprised the organisation a number of key Leaders’ meetings; 12 First Nations Regional Dialogues across Australia; and the National Constitutional Convention convened at Uluru.

-Research and Program Officer
+Training and Development Officer

-Research and Program Officer
+Research and Project Officer

 Miss Shikierra Thorne